2021 BROAD STREET RUN GUIDE: Here's What You Need To Know

 PHILADELPHIA (CBS) — The 2021 Broad Street Run is almost here, and it has been more than a year in the making.
 After last year’s race was canceled due to the pandemic, runners are eager to take on the 10-mile race.

-Here are some things you need to know ahead of the 41st annual race.READ MORE: 'Haiti Is Going To Overcome': Philadelphia For Haiti Helping Haitian Families Following August Earthquake
+Here are some things you need to know ahead of the 41st annual race.READ MORE: Runners, Volunteers Eager For 2021 Broad Street Run Despite Pandemic Adjustments

 VACCINATION REQUIREMENT

-Race organizers announced in August all runners will need to provide proof of vaccination by October 8.
+Race organizers announced in August all runners had to provide proof of vaccination by October 8.
 The deadline for runners to be fully vaccinated was in September.

 - Masks are required for runners at the Expo, at the start of the race, and at the finish line.
 Masks are required throughout for all staff and volunteers.